 As part of our quality assessment, we evaluated the evidence base for the presence of potential publication bias.
 Given the emerging nature of the evidence base for these newer treatments, we scanned the ClinicalTrials.gov site to identify studies completed more than two years ago.
 Search terms include: tafamidis, vyndamax, vyndaqel, acoramidis, AG10, vutrisiran, amvuttra, transthyretin amyloid cardiomyopathy, and ATTR-CM.
-We did not identify any studies that would have met our inclusion criteria, and for which no findings have been published.
+We selected studies which would have met our inclusion criteria, and for which no findings have been published.
+We will provide qualitative analysis of the objectives and methods of these studies to ascertain whether there may be a biased representation of study results in the published literature.